Courses

 Focuses on the development and implementation of a student-initiated practicum and thesis with a public-health-related community partner and thesis committee for the culminating experience for the MPH Program.
 Guides and provides resources as a basis for the thesis.
 Requires students to demonstrate their advanced scholarship, professional competence and skills through proposal and report writing, subject matter expertise of their thesis, and public presentation.

-Registration Restrictions: Admission to MPH program, academic advisor approval and an overall GPA of 3.00 or higher in the MPH Program
+Registration Restrictions: Graduate standing and admission to the Master of Public Health, academic advisor approval and an overall minimum GPA of 3.00 in the MPH program